-There are many symptoms of fibromyalgia and they tend to vary from person to person.
-The symptoms can also come and go over time, although it is unlikely they will ever disappear altogether.
+Fibromyalgia has many symptoms, although the main symptom is pain.
+The symptoms tend to vary from person to person and it is unlikely they will ever disappear completely.

 Your symptoms may sometimes get better or worse, depending on factors such as: